 I develop methods that combine long-term live single-cell microscopy with time series analysis and mathematical modeling to track the evolving internal cellular state and the outcome cell fate.
 Gaining understanding on the internal state and dynamics of cell fate decision of individual tumor cells will help us to identify sensitive cellular states and to design optimal schedules for future cancer treatments.

-Ongoing collaboration with the Laboratory of Galit Lahav from the Systems Biology Department at Harvard Medical School.
+This project is done in collaboration with the Laboratory of Galit Lahav from the Systems Biology Department at Harvard Medical School and the Laboratory of Jacob Stewart-Ornstein from the Department of Computational & Systems Biology from the School of Medicine, University of Pittsburgh.

 Since millions of years the spinning of the Earth imposes daily periodically recurring environmental conditions on its inhabitants.
 Most organisms living on our planet have adapted by evolving their own internal about a day oscillator.
 This endogenous circadian oscillatory system controls an organism’s daily internal rhythms.
 In mammals, the central pacemaker responsible for generating such internal pace is the suprachiasmatic nucleus.
 The suprachiasmatic nucleus (SCN) is located in the base of the brain, in a region called the hypothalamus just above the optic chiasm, where the two optic nerves cross over.
 This tiny neural nucleus is responsible for controlling endogenous circadian rhythms.
 Many different body functions like sleep-wake cycles, body temperature and endocrine rhythms are regulated by the outputs of this nucleus.